All right, 16 days Americans trapped behind enemy lines, and it looks like, well, we're not going to get that many.

 So we are in the final hours.

-It is 31 August, the final day of this deadline set by the Taliban that the President of the United States.
+It is 31 August, the final day of this deadline set by the Taliban that the president of the United States.

-So as of 24 hours from this hour, then the every every diplomat will be gone, every military assistance, all the military assistance will be gone from Afghanistan, correct?
+So as of 24 hours from this hour, then every diplomat will be gone.

 That's right.

-Because the president of the United States is doing what the Taliban is telling him to do, which is just it continues to be shocking to me that the president of the United States would bend over and subject himself to the whims of the Taliban, a terrorist organization.
+Because the President of the United States is doing what the Taliban is telling him to do, which is just, it continues to be shocking to me that the President of the United States would bend over and subject himself to the whims of the Taliban, a terrorist organization.

-I'll I'll never I served in Afghanistan.
+I served in Afghanistan.

-It's just it shocks me, it angers me.
+It just shocks me.

-I we think it's a lot more than that.
+We think it's a lot more than that.

 250, their latest estimate by the Secretary of State.